-Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial
+Analysis | 4 takeaways from Day 2 of Trump’s impeachment trial

 Beyond Raskin’s allusion to Trump deciding to “sit back” and let it happen, Castro and Swalwell noted that some officials had warned about the possibility of such scenes weeks beforehand, but Trump did little.
 Swalwell contrasted this with Trump’s other calls to action.

-Democrats signaled this will be a focal point of the case against Trump, including Trump’s tweet attacking Vice President Mike Pence even shortly after Pence had been removed from the chamber for his safety.
+Democrats signaled this will be a focal point of the case against Trump, including Trump’s tweet attacking Vice President Mike Pence, even shortly after Pence had been removed from the chamber for his safety.